 (3) “Should I be on social media?
 It seems risky.”

-I actually hired an attorney myself via LinkedIn: I was in Philadelphia and needed some help with a matter in Southern California.
-The lawyer did a great job for me.
+I hired an attorney myself via LinkedIn: I was in Philadelphia and needed some help with a matter in Southern California.
+I never met the lawyer.
+She did a great job for me.

 (4) “How can I get past these technical terms and figure out what I’m really getting when I hire a developer?”

-Unless you live online, you have no reason to know that QR codes are free, what to pay for ordinary hosting, or what your designer will do when she promises to “customize” your website theme.
+Unless you live online, you have no reason to know what to pay for ordinary hosting, why you should buy your own domain name, or what your designer will do when she promises to “customize” your website theme.

-Yet each of these simple statements can lead to extraordinary and unnecessary charges.
+Yet any misunderstanding can lead to extraordinary and unnecessary charges.
 For instance, your developer might say, “Responsive design means your website looks good on smartphones, tablets and other devices besides a desktop.
 So we’ll charge you $500 extra to make your design responsive.”

 The words “customize your site” can vary from one designer to another.
 Some will do a true overhaul, while some just tweak a theme with techniques that a low-end assistant or tech support person could use, for a fraction of the price.

 (5) “Shouldn’t we get a website like the biggest and most prestigious firm in town?
-And start by hiring some fancy-pants design team that specializes in lawyers?”
+And start by hiring some fancy-pants design team that specializes in my field?”

 Alas, many are not.
-I’ve met too many lawyers who waited six months to get a design, or paid for more design than they needed, or got caught up in a contract that sounded like an amazing value (“just $100 a month for hosting and a free site”) but actually traps you into a mediocre, overpriced site that doesn’t attract clients.
+I’ve met too many professionals who waited six months to get a design, paid for more design than they needed, or got caught up in a contract that sounded like an amazing value (“just $200 a month for hosting and a free site”) but actually traps you into a mediocre, overpriced site that doesn’t attract clients.

 Don’t be afraid to get second opinions after you’ve been given a quote for thousands of dollars.
-A one-hour consultation with me (or another copywriter) typically will be a fraction of the purchase price you’re quoted and can save you thousands of dollars.
+Often I can save my clients considerable expense because I work online.

-Copywriters often work virtually so they deal with many jurisdictions.
-Before beginning the project, brief your copywriter on rules, limitations, regulations, and guidelines.
+Before beginning a project, brief your copywriter on rules, limitations, regulations, and guidelines.
 Once you’ve established the boundaries, your copywriter will help you come up with marketing content that conforms to requirements.

 For instance, an immigration lawyer can’t guarantee to get green cards for every client who wants to move to the United States.
 But she can guarantee a window of response time, a certain amount of attention, and a commitment to timely action; perhaps she can promise she won’t miss deadlines that will cause a client to lose a case.